-Apart from the two existing boreholes located within the site boundaries, an additional two boreholes were identified on neighbouring properties, of which only one is located within the delineated GRU.
-No further boreholes could be found on neighbouring properties located within the GRU
+Apart from the one existing borehole located within the site boundaries, an additional three boreholes were identified on neighbouring properties.
+These boreholes are however not located within the delineated GRU.
+No boreholes could be found on neighbouring properties located within the GRU.